nolanlawson/dotjs-2016/readme.md

 ???

-There is also an emerging spec called Background Sync, which allows you to wake up the Service Worker when the user comes online, or on periodic intervals, so that you can send data from the client to the server.
+There is also a new spec called Background Sync, which allows you to wake up the Service Worker when the user comes online, or via an emerging spec called Periodic Sync, on periodic intervals, so that you can send data from the client to the server.

 ---